Neuroscience Advising Courses

 A student who starts the major in the first year will have more options for advanced study during the senior year.
 As can be seen below, it is possible for a student, starting in the sciences, to take the majority of neuroscience courses during the sophomore and junior year.
 It is also possible for a student to start the major in the sophomore year and still complete the major.

-Specific details for course planning for this major are available here.
+Specific details for course planning for this major are available on the department webpage.

-Opportunities for off-campus study: In addition to off-campus internships, it is possible for majors to spend a semester or year abroad.
+In addition to off-campus internships, it is possible for majors to spend a semester or year abroad.
 The most likely sites for this would be the Dickinson Science Program at the University of East Anglia in Norwich, England, or the Dickinson Science Program in Brisbane, Australia at the University of Queensland.
-Again, very careful planning well in advance of the junior year, is required.
+Again, very careful planning well in advance of the junior year is required.